MichaelSodeke/MIchaelSodeke/README.md

 ## ABOUT ME
 My name is Michael Sodeke.
 I am a maths major specializing in *Computational Maths*, graduating in 2022.
-My interests are in *Computer Science* and *Investment Banking*, which my math and coding skills are well suited for.
-In addition, my goal is to work as a *Quant Developer*.
+I am seeking for a role as a **Linux System Adminstrator**.
+My interests are in *Computer Science* and *Investment Banking*, and my goal is to work as a *Quant Developer*.

 In 2020 I paid for and enrolled in Andrew Ng’s **Stanford** *Machine Learning Certification program*, where I learned how to implement supervised and unsupervised machine learning algorithms, such as linear